-Statistically, any one of your company’s drivers may even be part of the 77 percent who have been in at least one behind the wheel crash.
-Did you know though that, according to the National Highway Traffic Safety Administration (NHTSA), 40 percent of car crashes in the United States happen in intersections?
+Statistically, any one of your company’s drivers may even be part of the 77% who have been in at least one behind-the-wheel crash.
+Did you know though that, according to the National Highway Traffic Safety Administration (NHTSA), 40% of crashes in the United States happen in intersections?

 If we had to guess, your drivers have been routed through an intersection – most likely having even encountered one today.
 They’re unavoidable, making up many of the roadway features that the over 100 million everyday drivers encounter.

 So, what makes intersections so dangerous?
 Better yet, what can you do to ensure your drivers avoid becoming part of such startling statistics and protect your company?

 Download Our Free Crash Prediction Study:

 Discover the Top 38 Violations That Can Indicate a Future Crash

 Why Are Intersections Dangerous?

 From 1997 through 2004, NHTSA analysis reported almost 64,000 fatalities from over 57,000 intersection crashes — breaking down to roughly 7,000 fatalities each year.
 The most common mistakes were failure to obey traffic signals (62%) and properly yielding to other traffic (87%).